 Alessandra Gómez

-Inquiries regarding curatorial projects, advisory services, writing, or commissions are welcome.
+Inquiries regarding curatorial projects, advisory services, writing, and commissions are welcome, depending on availability.

 Portrait Photo: MTHR TRSA